jssimporter/python-jss/README.md

 operations.
 However, the JSS handles all of this nicely, and ElementTree should keep you from creating improperly formatted XML.

+The JSS also handles filling in missing information pretty well.
+For example, in a policy scope, if you provide the id of a computer to scope to, it will add the name.

 Basics-Connecting to the JSS:
 =================
 ```